 Here are some handy tips for you to consider:

-The trick is to not feel obligated.
+The trick is to not feel obligated, even if people are asking for an invitation.
 If your budget is set, then stick to it.
 If you have parents who are insistent that they invite their friends, then give each set of parents a magic number that can’t be broken or you could try to suggest that because it’s your wedding and not theirs, that you don’t want people that you don’t know there – This will be fine with some families and not so fine with others – that will be up to you to navigate.

 If you are lucky enough to have friends with special wedding day skills, don’t be afraid to ask for some help.
 I know I said don’t scrimp on the photos, but you might have an amateur photographer in your posse who is trying to build their portfolio and wouldn’t mind doing the job for a little bit cheaper.
 Perhaps you are besties with a potential Masterchef caterer?
 Or how about your cousin who plays guitar and sings?

-Another idea is to contact your local university who might have arts students – musicians or photographers who might be willing to take on the job at a discounted price.
+Another idea is to contact your local university who might have art students – musicians or photographers who might be willing to take on the job at a discounted price.

 Hiring a function centre for your ceremony and reception can be very expensive.
 Instead, consider using your own home (or the home of a parent) for your ceremony, or perhaps a park with a beautiful view.